 There are many choices when it comes to buying a mattress.
 This is especially true for those suffering from neck or back pain.
-Choosing the right mattress could make all the difference in whether you have a good day or a bad one.
+Choosing the right mattress could make all the difference in whether you have a good day or a bad one, so look at a mattress buying guide before making a purchase.

 Although choosing a mattress is an individual decision, there are some things you can do to help.